Ikavina Wine and Spirits, LLC is a Delaware based company founded in 2014.

 talking Heineken.
 After college, I got more into imported and specialty beers [long before the whole American craft brew movement

 started] but it was at a wine tasting fundraiser where I was moved by both a Madeira and a Chenin Blanc.
 I will admit that for awhile

-I used to rock Sutter Home Chenin Blanc and their Moscato, but I also used to love Allegro Moscato.
+I used to rock Sutter Home Chenin Blanc and their Moscato, but I also used to love Allegro Moscato; I just knew I was fancy with that!
 Slowly, I started to move from being a novice wine drinker to

 really starting to get to know wines, not just the sweet stuff that is consumed in mass quantities by some US drinkers.

-Now on to me; I am not a wine expert.
-Truly there are no wine experts at all.
-I would consider myself a wine vivant.
+Note: I am not a wine expert.
+And truly there are no wine experts at all.
+I would consider myself a wine vivant, but I am also a negociant as well as importer and distributor.
 I have read some of the

 course work for several different certifications, but I think that to really understand wine, you have to drink it... a lot of it.
+And this takes time.
 Some say that if you were to

 have a different type of wine every day from the time you were born and you made it to one hundred years old, you would still have only had maybe thirty four percent